 The current generation of doctorate researchers is a tad different from its erstwhile counterparts of the 90s.
 Scholars could be spending their nights in the research lab now but they’re looking forward to building a startup on their own after securing their degrees.
 This positive shift, largely attributed to the number of life science and research startups, has spawned up just in the past 3 years or so.
 And the road has been quite uphill for the growth of these biotech startups.
 Investors seem to be looking for more number of rising biotech startup ventures to cash themselves in.
 2018 is fast approaching, will it be big for startups or would it go down as a lull year for life sciences startups?

 Kolabtree connects businesses to highly-qualified freelance scientists from the likes of MIT, Oxford, Stanford, Cambridge, and more.
-Get in touch with a biotechnologist or a data scientist for help taking your startup forward.
+Get in touch with a biotechnologist for help taking your startup forward.